jessicarush/javascript-notes/objects.md

 ## Syntax

 There are many, many ways to create an object.
-For example:

-**literal notation**
+**Literal notation:**

 ```javascript
 const obj1 = {